ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If the operator is not a unary operator and the operands doesn't have the same type but are at least as large as `int` then one of them will be converted to the type of the other.
 This process is called the usual arithmetic conversions.
 The way this is done is non-trivial, but for this note we simplify it to the following rules:
-- If they are the same size then the signed value is converted to the unsigned type.
+- If they are the same size then the signed value is converted to the unsigned type [(88)](https://youtu.be/pnaZ0x9Mmm0?t=1607).
 - Otherwise, the value with a smaller type is converted to the type of the larger.

 If you multiply an `int` and an `int64_t` then the computation will be performed using `int64_t` because `int64_t` is (typically) larger than `int`.
 If you multiply an `int` and an `unsigned int` then the computation will be performed using `unsigned int` because `int` and `unsigned int` are the same size.

-All arithmetic operations are performed on at least the size of the `int` type, so if any value has a type smaller than that then it is converted to `int` before evaluating the operator.
+All arithmetic operations are performed on at least the size of the `int` type, so if any value has a type smaller than that then it is converted to `int` before evaluating the operator [(88)](https://youtu.be/pnaZ0x9Mmm0?t=1515).
 This is called integer promotion.

 Unexpected type conversions that changes the sign of a value is a common source of bugs.